Here you can find information about the Executive Council and its activities (below). The current members of the Executive Council are:

 Ann Igelstrom (Early Career Representative) started her journey at Umeå University in Sweden where she completed a BA in Screenwriting, Drama, Theatre and Film.
 Screenwriting studies captured her interest and she dedicated her Masters to applying literary theories to screenplay texts.
 This focus on the screenplay text turned into a PhD at Bangor University supervised by Prof Stephen Price.
 The thesis argues for the screenplay to be regarded as a literary text and examines how specific traits of the screenplay text serve narrational ends.
 The PhD was completed in 2014 and since then she has published in the Journal of Screenwriting and in Screenwriters and Screenwriting: Putting Practice into Context (ed. by Craig Batty).
 She currently lives in Edinburgh where she continues on with her research independently while getting back to work after maternity leave.

 Rafael Leal (Website Coordinator) is a screenwriter and executive producer based in Rio de Janeiro.
 Professor of Screenwriting at the Pontifical Catholic University of Rio de Janeiro and PhD Candidate in Film at Fluminense Federal University, Rafael researches how immersive narratives challenge linear screenwriting.
 His creations include the feature film Too Soon and TV shows Queenpin and Jungle Pilot, whose development was subject of the chapter Transcultural Collaboration in Screenwriting: Jungle Pilot’s Case Study, published in the book Transcultural Screenwriting: Telling Stories for a Global World (Cambridge Scholars).
-You can find him at Academia.edu, LinkedIn or IMDb.
+You can find him at Academia.edu, IMDb or at his personal website.

 Margaret McVeigh PhD (Newsletter Editor) is Senior Lecturer and Head of Screenwriting and Contextual Studies at Griffith Film School, Griffith University, Brisbane.
 She has an industry background in publishing, corporate communications and education and holds a PhD in Film and New Media Narrative.
 Margaret has worked in the Film and Television industries in Australia and the UK, including as Commissioning Editor for John Wiley & Sons Publishers and as a Writer and Education Reviewer for the ABC’s (Australian Broadcasting Corporation) Online Education Portal, ABC Splash.
 Margaret has researched, published and addressed conferences in Asia, Europe, the USA and Australia on Screenwriting and Creativity and the writing and making of Transnational film co-productions.
 She is co-editor with Carmen Sofia Brenes (Chile) and Patrick Cattryse (Belgium) of Transcultural Screenwriting: Telling Stories for a Global World (Cambridge Scholars 2017).